CosmosContracts/juno-tools-docs/docs/01-introduction.md

 With the upcoming v1-beta release, we will provide:

-- New UI/UX feels like [daodao.zone](https://daodao.zone)
-- New Smart Contract Dashboards: CW20 (base, bonding, staking) and CW1(subkeys) and maybe more...
+- New Smart Contract Dashboards: CW20 (base, bonding, staking), and CW1(subkeys),
 - [Pinned Codes](pinned-codes): 40x performance boost on smart contracts instantiated using JunoTools, [read more here.](https://docs.cosmwasm.com/docs/smart-contracts/code-pinning/)